Blood Pressure Calculator

 - smoking; and

-If your blood pressure exceeds the recommended values, your doctor can diagnose you with hypertension and prescribe an appropriate medication.
+If your blood pressure exceeds the recommended values, your doctor can diagnose you with hypertension and prescribe appropriate medication.

 What is hypertension?